Rituximab is a targeted cancer drug and is also known by its brand names MabThera, Rixathon and Truxima.

 - some types of non-Hodgkin lymphoma (NHL)

 You might have the original rituximab drug called Mabthera, or a biosimilar such as Truxima or Rixathon.
 A biosimilar is a very similar copy of the original drug, but it is not exactly the same.
 Biosimilars undergo strict testing to check they work just as well as the original drug.

 How rituximab works

-Rituximab targets a protein called CD20 on the surface of the leukaemia and lymphoma cells.
-The antibody sticks to all the CD20 proteins it finds.
+Rituximab is a monoclonal antibody.
+It targets a protein called CD20 on the surface of the leukaemia and lymphoma cells.
+Rituximab sticks to all the CD20 proteins it finds.
 Then the cells of the immune system pick out the marked cells and kill them.